bindrap/BookDownloader/README.md

 ### For Books
 - Be specific with book titles for better search results
 - Classic literature works best (public domain)
-- Check both sources as they may have different formats available
+- Now searches 4 sources: Project Gutenberg, Internet Archive, Standard Ebooks, and Feedbooks
+- If one source is blocked, others may still work
 - Downloaded files will have validated extensions (.epub, .pdf, .txt)
-- **If at work**: Stick to Project Gutenberg - Internet Archive often blocked
+- **Standard Ebooks** provides beautifully formatted, high-quality editions
+- **Feedbooks** often works well on restricted networks

 ### For Manga
 - **⚠️ USE AT HOME**: Corporate networks block most manga sites